RAFAEL

 CLIENT: The New Museum of Contemporary Art

-CONTRIBUTION: Originated concept and narrative strategy.
-Developed and pitched as unconventional
+Originated concept and narrative strategy.
+Developed and pitched as unconventional approach to social; greenlit for production.

-CONTEXT: As the New Museum prepared to reopen after a major expansion, we wanted to do more than announce.
+As the New Museum prepared to reopen after a major expansion, we wanted to do more than announce.
+We wanted to invite connection.
+Not a campaign.
+A gesture.

 In a city saturated with “come see us,” we built something that asked: